 During your denture consultation, Dr. Williams will examine the current state of your oral health to determine the extent of how many teeth you’re missing.
 Dr. Williams will then recommend a treatment plan, which will include the type of dentures best suited to meet your individual needs.

 The placement of dentures can begin immediately for patients with no remaining natural teeth.
-For patients with teeth, our team may need to remove some of their existing teeth to make room for the placement of dentures.
+For patients with teeth, our team may need to remove some of the existing teeth to make room for the placement of dentures.
 Rest assured, we will always discuss the tooth removal process and whether it’s actually necessary with you before starting the procedure.

 After the mouth has been prepared and your dentures custom crafted, our team will provide your new replacement teeth.